-Baileyton is a blue-collar town, with 35.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Baileyton is generally considered to be a blue-collar town.
+35.08% of the Baileyton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Baileyton is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Baileyton who work in office and administrative support (35.51%), sales jobs (4.79%), and management occupations (4.14%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Baileyton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Baileyton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.